Music

 Credits 3

 This course is a continuation of MU 315 Form and Analysis and includes the study and analysis of nineteenth- and twentieth-century scores and compositional techniques.
-Students will analyze different types (orchestral, keyboard, vocal, etc.) and write a paper on each piece.
+Students analyze several types (orchestral, keyboard, vocal, etc.) and write a paper on each piece.

 MU 470: Audio Workstation I